 Sandwiches are the stars at the Petco outpost of this San Diego favorite, including such signature items as the turkado — a towering turkey sando topped with plenty of avocado.

-Get your ice cream on the old-fashioned way with this Petco returnee’s swirly desserts, guaranteed to take you right back to kidhood (as well as take the edge off a balmy summer’s day at the ballyard).
+Get your ice cream on the old-fashioned way with this Petco Park returnee’s swirly desserts, guaranteed to take you right back to kidhood (as well as take the edge off a balmy summer’s day at the ballyard).

-The Petco edition of this much-loved Taiwanese chain offers such favorites as Korobuta pork buns and wild mushroom vegan buns.
+The Petco Park edition of this much-loved Taiwanese chain offers such favorites as Korobuta pork buns and wild mushroom vegan buns.
 And you can top that off with a hard-to-resist boba beverage.

 On Wednesdays and Thursdays from 6pm-close, enjoy a Small Pizza or Smokey's Burger PLUS a Beer for only $15.
 Plus, enjoy Rotisserie Chicken and Fries for only $12 (this special is to-go only).